Melanocortin 3 receptor

 Melanocortin 3 receptor (MC_{3}R) is a protein that in humans is encoded by the gene.

 Function

 This gene encodes MC_{3}R, a G-protein coupled receptor (GPCR) for melanocyte-stimulating hormone (MSH) and adrenocorticotropic hormone (ACTH) that is expressed in the brain.

-MC3R regulates the timing of sexual maturation, the rate of linear growth and the accrual of lean mass, which are all energy-sensitive processes.
-Humans who carry loss-of-function mutations in MC3R have a later onset of puberty.
+Early research suggests that humans who carry loss-of-function mutations in MC3R may have a somewhat later onset of puberty (roughly 5 months later for heterozygous girls).
+This along with evidence from animal models has led some researchers to propose that MC3R may have a role in regulating the timing of sexual maturity.

 Research

 Studies performed by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), found that two specific polymorphisms in the MC3R gene may be associated with pediatric obesity and greater body mass because of greater energy intake.
 Children who were homozygous for C17A + G241A consumed approximately 38% more than those who did not contain aforementioned polymorphisms.
 The study concluded that these genetic variants did not affect energy expenditure.